 open_system('ex_scd_analysis_pts2'); ST = slLinearizer('ex_scd_analysis_pts2'); addPoint(ST,'ex_scd_analysis_pts2/2DOF Controller',1) addPoint(ST,'ex_scd_analysis_pts2/2DOF Controller/Kff',1)

-For convenience, you can also designate points of interest as analysis points using one of the following abbreviations:
+For convenience, you can also designate points of interest as analysis points using one of the abbreviations shown in the following examples:

-End of the full block name when unambiguous, for convenience, for example:
+End of the full block name when unambiguous:

 ios = [... linio('ex_scd_analysis_pts2/Setpoint',1,'input'),... linio('ex_scd_analysis_pts2/Plant',1,'output')]; addPoint(ST,ios)